u0d7i/u0d7i.github.io/_posts/2016-11-14-bluetooth-serial-console.md

 Terminal ready
 ~~~

 Turn the switch into slave mode.
 It will respond to serial.
-Execute 'AT' command, and get the responce:
+Execute 'AT' command, and get the response:

 ~~~
 *** BOLUTEK SPP Bluetooth Module V2.44 Init OK in SLAVE mode!***